DanielRivasG/Getting_and_Cleaning_Data_Project_JHUCourse/README.md

 - Then, I combine all the necessary data into a single tibble, and then select the necessary columns as indicated in the assignment instructions.
 - Finally, the script generates a data set sorted by the variables "activity" and "id_subject" in ascending order.
 The values ​​for all other columns (variables) represent the average according to the subject and the activity that each subject performed.

+I must emphasize that your results may be different if you are reviewing this and comparing your project with mine, however, I have done everything the instructions indicate according to how I understood them.
+In any case, small adjustments in your script or mine would allow us to do exactly the same thing.